huaweicloud-latam/knowledge-base/docs/compute/ims/private-windows-image-from-iso-files.md

 Give the bucket a name and select “Standard” in “Default Storage Class”.
 This setting is important, since if another class option is selected, an error will occur when creating the image from the ISO later.

-{% include image.html post=page.path file="image21.png)
+{% include image.html post=page.path file="image21.png" %}

 Click “Create Now” to create the bucket.
 Open the OBS Browser + application and enter the access information as requested in the “AK Login” section.
 In the “Access Key ID” and “Secret Access Key” fields, enter the generated data in section 3.1.
 In “Service”, select “HUAWEI CLOUD OBS
-(default" %}”.
+(default)”.
 In “Access Path” enter “obs://” followed by the name of the bucket created.
 In this example, the path will be “obs://ims-iso-tutorial”.
 Click on “Log In”.